-- Discuss with the students the different types of Internet Service Providers (ISP) and which ones they use to connect to the Internet with (dial-up, DSL, Cable, and wireless modems). - Browsers are the second part of accessing the Internet - This software connects you to remote computers, opens and transfers files, displays text and images, and provides in one tool an interface to the Internet and Web documents - For browsers to connect, an address or location is needed - Uniform Resource Locator (URL) address - Protocol rules for exchanging data - Domain name indicates the specific address where the resource is located - Documents (Web pages) that are located contain Hypertext Markup Language (HTML) and links to other related pages - Web pages also contain special programming like JavaScripts to add interest and activity - Mobile browsers are designed to run on portable devices like cell phones - Open a discussion by asking students which browser they use and why they like that particular one.
-For example: FireFox versus Internet Explorer.
+- Discuss with the students the different types of Internet Service Providers (ISP) and which ones they use to connect to the Internet with (DSL, Cable, and wireless modems). - Browsers are the second part of accessing the Internet - This software connects you to remote computers, opens and transfers files, displays text and images, and provides in one tool an interface to the Internet and Web documents - For browsers to connect, an address or location is needed - Uniform Resource Locator (URL) address - Protocol rules for exchanging data - Domain name indicates the specific address where the resource is located - 0 - Documents (Web pages) that are located contain Hypertext Markup Language (HTML) and links to other related pages

+- Web pages also contain various technologies used to provide highly interactive and animated web sites.
+These include CSS, JavaScript, AJAX and Applets. - Mobile browsers are designed to run on mobile devices like smartphones and tablets.